-Enable Logpush to New Relic · Cloudflare Logs docs
+Enable Logpush to New Relic

 Response:

-{ "errors" : [], "messages" : [], "result" : { "dataset" : "http_requests", "destination_conf" : "https://log-api.newrelic.com/log/v1?Api-Key=<NR_LICENSE_KEY>&format=cloudflare", "enabled" : true, "error_message" : null, "frequency" : "high", "id" : 100, "kind" : "", "last_complete" : "null", "last_error" : null, "logpull_options" : "fields=ClientIP,ClientRequestHost,ClientRequestMethod,ClientRequestURI,EdgeEndTimestamp,EdgeResponseBytes,EdgeResponseStatus,EdgeStartTimestamp,RayID×tamps=unix", "logstream" : true, "max_upload_bytes" : 5000000, "name" : "<DOMAIN_NAME>" }, "success" : true}
+{ "errors" : [], "messages" : [], "result" : { "dataset" : "http_requests", "destination_conf" : "https://log-api.newrelic.com/log/v1?Api-Key=<NR_LICENSE_KEY>&format=cloudflare", "enabled" : true, "error_message" : null, "frequency" : "high", "id" : 100, "kind" : "", "last_complete" : "null", "last_error" : null, "logpull_options" : "fields=ClientIP,ClientRequestHost,ClientRequestMethod,ClientRequestURI,EdgeEndTimestamp,EdgeResponseBytes,EdgeResponseStatus,EdgeStartTimestamp,RayID×tamps=unix", "logstream" : true, "max_upload_bytes" : 5000000, "name" : "<DOMAIN_NAME>" }, "success" : true